2020- 2022 Policy Process | Green Party of Canada

 Proposal submissions were accepted in 2020.
 The editing phase of the proposals concluded at the end of May 2021.
 The amendment stage took place between the end of May and mid June 2021.

 In 2018, party membership supported the implementation of a continuous development process.
 That process has not yet been implemented.
-The Policy Development and Process Committee is starting to work on a continuous proposal development process.
+The Policy Development Process Committee is starting to work on a continuous proposal development process.

 Online prioritization vote: